7rikazhexde/mkdocs-macros-utils/docs/examples/link-card-macro.md

 If the link is to a Hatena Blog post, the Hatena Blog logo will automatically be displayed.

-??? info "How to specify a Hatena blog post"
+??? tip "How to specify a Hatena blog post"

     ```markdown
     {% raw %}